tgentry300/backend-epithet-generator/instructions/sprint_c.md

 # Instructions for Sprint C

 ## Objectives
-- Understand the difference between unit and integration testing.
 - Understand how to do integration testing  in the context of Flask applications.

 ## Introduction